 He also worked for four years at the UCLA Luskin Social Justice Research Partnership, overseeing a robust research and evaluation portfolio of nonprofit, philanthropic, and public agencies across Los Angeles County.
 While in this position, he served as Project Director of a two-year program evaluation of Beit T’Shuvah (BTS); the start of his deep love for, and commitment to, the organization.
 It was during this time that he learned a transformative lesson: “step out of your role and into your soul”, and in the process, he discovered a place of belonging, passion, and purpose.

-In early 2018, he was part of a BTS Strategic Planning Committee created to address program continuity and succession planning; later that year he was appointed Director of Clinical Services.
+In early 2018, he was part of a BTS Strategic Planning Committee created to address program continuity and succession planning; later that year he was appointed Director of Clinical Services and eventually Executive Director.
 An inquisitive and skeptical spirit, it is in this position that Sergio has finally arrived home.